ChainlinkHackathon-StakingMonitor/.github/README.md

 # The Monitor

-This repository contains the logic of our Dapp *The Monitor*, our submission to Chainlink's Spring Hachathon 2022.
+This repository contains the logic of our Dapp *The Monitor*, our submission to Chainlink's Spring Hackathon 2022.

 ## What it does